Durand Cup

-The Durand Football Tournament, commonly known as Durand Cup, is an annual domestic football competition in India which was first held in 1888 in Shimla.
-Hosted by the Durand Football Tournament Society (DFTS) and All India Football Federation (AIFF), the tournament is the oldest existing club football tournament in Asia and the fifth oldest national football competition in the world.
-The most successful teams are currently East Bengal Club and Mohun Bagan AC, accounting for 32 cup victories over the years, with 16 wins each.
+The Durand Cup (also called the IndianOil Durand Cup) is an annual football competition in India which was first held in 1888 in Annadale, Shimla, Himachal Pradesh.
+Hosted by the Durand Football Tournament Society (DFTS) and the All India Football Federation (AIFF), it is the oldest existing club football tournament in Asia and the fifth oldest national football competition in the world.
+The tournament currently serves as the curtain raiser for every Indian football season.
+It is open for any national club, with guest invitee teams from different sections of the Indian Armed Forces, keeping the century long tradition intact.

-Since the inception of Federation Cup, succeeded by Super Cup, it became merely an exhibition tournament with invitational participations, but from 2022–23 it serves as the Indian football season opener, with all the Indian Super League and usually top 5 I-League clubs participating.
+Since the inception of the Federation Cup, it became merely an exhibition tournament with invitational participations.
+However, from 2022 all the Indian Super League and majority of the I-League clubs participate.
+The tournament indicates the beginning of an Indian football season across all divisions.
+Currently the premier domestic cup status and the AFC Champions League Two spot belongs to the Super Cup.

-The tournament is named after its founder Sir Henry Mortimer Durand, the foreign secretary of India from 1884 to 1894.
-It was first began as a football tournament for different departments and regiments of Armed forces of India and the princely states.
-Since independence, the army's presence is maintained by the participation of several clubs of different regiments Indian Armed Forces as guest invitees.
-Army Green became the latest Army team to win the competition in 2016.
-At present, Bengaluru FC are the holders of the Durand Cup.
+The tournament is named after its founder Henry Mortimer Durand, the foreign secretary of the British Raj from 1884 to 1894.
+It first began as a football tournament for different departments and regiments of the armed forces of India and the princely states.
+Since the independence, the army's presence is maintained by the participation of different regiments as guest invitees.
+Army Green became the latest army team to win the competition in 2016.

 History

 Foundation

-The Durand Football Tournament, known as Durand Cup, was started by Sir Henry Mortimer Durand in Shimla in 1888.
+The Durand Football Tournament was started by Henry Mortimer Durand in 1888.
 Sir Henry was recuperating from illness in Shimla in North India.
 Having become conscious of the value of sport as a means to maintain health, he decided to present a prize to encourage sporting competition in India.
 In 1940, the venue of the tournament was shifted to New Delhi.